Rise Beyond Margins: Empowering Inclusive Scholarship

 I will continue raising funds for reimbursements and contingency expenses as noted in the proposal.
 If I receive more than the goal, funds will go toward continuing my research, book manuscript preparation, and advancing all efforts connected to this journey.
 I will be sure to update on how I use those funds going forward.

 This campaign is intended to offer a buffer to advance my research, while I continue exploring more formal opportunities on the academic market.
-This is a public crowdfunding grant application to meet immediate needs and stay afloat.
+This is public crowdfunding for educational purposes to meet immediate needs.
+Depending on the situation, I may close the campaign or redirect funds when and if I have secured funding from more official avenues.

 Once again, thank you so much for your generosity and support!